 This is the story of the English rugby team that received a standing ovation at Lansdowne Road at the height of the Troubles.
-The simple reason for this rousing reception – they turned up. eir sport 1, Thur, Dec 26th 9pm
+The simple reason for such a rousing reception – they turned up. eir sport 1, Thurs, August 12th 11.55pm

 Against this backdrop, Wales and Scotland both refused to travel to Dublin to fulfil their fixtures and the Five Nations championship was abandoned for the year.

 Twelve months later and tensions remained high with 18 people killed in the first four weeks of the year.
 Security was a major concern and no-one knew for sure if the championship would proceed.

 England were due to visit Dublin on January 27th.
 In the North in the fortnight running up to the game three RUC men were killed in landmine and booby trap bomb attacks and a UDR soldier abducted and shot.

 There was outcry over another shooting of a civilian by the British Army, while a magistrate died three months after being shot on the Falls Road in Belfast.
 In Dublin a civilian had died after being blown up in a car bomb in Sackville Place.

 Yet, in another example of how sport can transcend all boundaries, the game did go ahead, thanks in no small part to the determination of the RFU.

 They were keen to protect the future of the Five Nations tournament and took the unusual step of sending a delegation to the house of England captain John Pullin to state their case.